quytdapoet/LolCheat/README.md

-# Leauge of Legends Cheat
+# League of Legends Cheat

 Professional LOL Cheat Source Code

 ## Compiling

+### Option 1: GitHub Actions (Recommended)
+- Push code to GitHub repository
+- Go to Actions tab and run build workflow
+- Download built DLL from artifacts

+### Option 2: Local Build
 - Download the repository to your local machine.
 - Open Visual Studio and Build from the Build Menu.